Laura Nonye Hayes

 Q: I read a stat that reported 82% of African-American women, 77% of Hispanic women, and 62% of Caucasian women are obese or overweight and as a whole two-thirds of the US population (male and female combined) are overweight or obese.
 When you read these statistics, what feelings does it evoke in you?

 Fear, the fear of “not enough,” never being satisfied, or greed.
 There is a consistency in people consuming more than they need in the US, from food, to alcohol, to people’s energy.
-Then sicknesses such as Obesity, Alcoholism, High Blood Pressure due to anger, and stress occur.
+Then illnesses such as Obesity, Alcoholism, High Blood Pressure due to anger, and stress occur.
 The United States is a very fortunate country that often forgets it is.
 We only see what we don’t have or can’t obtain and live in excess because of it.
 It’s kind of like an aesthetically fit woman who looks in the mirror and sees an obese reflection, so she doesn’t eat, or she throws up what she does eat.
-We are all types of confused.
+We are all confused.

 However, I believe the answer lies within us.
-Obesity will continue to rise due to the chemically enhanced foods we consume, the higher priced healthier food choices in comparison to the low cost of genetically modified foods, and depression brought on by comparing our selves and lives to others.
+Obesity will continue to rise due to the chemically enhanced foods we consume, the higher priced healthier food choices in comparison to the low cost of genetically modified foods, and depression brought on by comparing ourselves and lives to others.
 The people of this nation eat their feelings.
 It’s a vicious circle/cycle of “not enough,” and often at times a generational tradition; overconsumption that is.

 In my opinion it’s a stronger cycle among African and/or African Americans descendants.
 Slavery was a doozy.
 From figuring out how to make food for survival from scraps of fat, corn mill or very little, to the way many may or may not feel when they see their reflection in the mirror, due to manipulation of self for controlling purposes.
 Being trained to think that your three-fourths of a man is a great chunk of the not enough mentality.
 Even if it was hundreds of years ago, there are imprints that, when not recognized and plucked out, carry on.
 Hence the epidemic in question.

 The only hope for all humans is to go inside and figure out why we do what we do.
-From that place of consciousness there will be lighter spirits and lighter bodies and a world that will not self destruct.
+From that place of consciousness there will be lighter spirits and lighter bodies and a world that will not self-destruct.
 It may even grow and create longevity instead.

 Q: Why do you think obesity is such an epidemic in the US especially among women?